 So how do you determine what these pain points are?
+Follow our six steps.

+Whether you’re conducting qualitative research, walking through a mock sales process, or simply having coffee with a current customer, the most important factor is listening very carefully.
 The most common mistake brands can make is talking too much.
 The decision to use your product or service rests in the hands of the customer.
 Listen to their story!
 Ask questions to learn what they’re feeling and what they need to make their ultimate decision.
 Then, take those insights to smooth out the customer journey and gain customer loyalty.

 Do a quick Google search: “blogs about (insert your industry here)” and focus on the results that have solid monthly traffic.
 Find those numbers, using tools like SEMRush.com, Alexa, and many others.
 Look at what topics these bloggers are focusing on and incorporate those into your strategy.